robocode13/lib-fints/README.md

 // fetch all available statements const statementResponse = await client.getAccountStatements(account.accountNumber);

+// or fetch portfolio from a securities account client.getPortfolio(account.accountNumber);
 ```

 These are only the most basic steps needed to retrieve information from the bank.
 There are still some unanswered questions like "how to handle TANs" or "how to avoid synchronizations every time you start a new session".
 These are explained in the corresponding sections below.